lukebabs/autosurf/README.md

 * Human Bot
 Added human bot to the toolset.
 This can be used to automatically surf a site and click randomly as humans would.
 This can be good for reconnaissance.

-# Added db_decepticon.py
+# Added db-decepticon.py
-This was added to allow an engineer to generate simple queries against a database server.

-The two servers covered are:
+Simple query simulation tool again database to update monitoring tools dashboards.
+User can specify how long queries should be generated in a continous loop.

+* Simulation workflow:
+1. Get tables from DB
+2. Run select queries again the tables randomly

+DB Types currently supported are:
 1. MSSQL
-2. Oracle
+2. MySQL
+3. Oracle - further testing required

 * Connecting to MSSQL
 To connect the script from Windows, first install ODBC Driver for Windows: https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver15